top of page

 • Conserve habitat for a diversity of wildlife (more than 100 species documented), including a remarkable variety of reptiles and amphibians.

-• Prevent increased flooding of the Sackvillle floodplain.
+• Prevent increased flooding of the Sackvillle floodplain in Bedford and Sackville.

 • Provide connectivity to the 160 acres recently acquired by HRM beside Marsh Lake.